rdlauer/articles/blues/hammer-of-blues/hammer.md

 ## Assembling Your Own Hammer

 Like every prototype I've ever put together, building a Hammer of Blues prototype is going to get a little messy.
-And possibly resemble a bowl of spaghetti.
+And possibly resemble a bowl of spaghetti:

 ![prototype hammer of blues](hammer-proto.jpg)